Integrated Housing & Services Unit

 Guiding Practice: Housing First Permanent Supportive Housing

 “The solution to the problem of chronic homelessness is permanent supportive housing, which is housing coupled with supportive services.
 With appropriate supports, permanent housing can serve as a foundation for rehabilitation, therapy, and improved health.
 Research shows that, for chronically homeless individuals, stable housing is an essential component of successful recovery.
 Permanent Supportive Housing is a cost-effective intervention where stably housed individuals are far less likely to draw on expensive public services.
 They are also less likely to end up in homeless shelters, emergency rooms, or jails, none of which are effective interventions for chronic homelessness.
 Public costs – whether local, state or federal – are therefore reduced.”
+(National Alliance to End Homelessness)

-Housing first is a demonstrated best practice, considered by the United States Interagency Council on the Homeless to be the most effective approach to ending chronic homelessness.
+Housing First is a demonstrated best practice, considered by the United States Interagency Council on the Homeless to be the most effective approach to ending chronic homelessness.
 Housing First Permanent Supportive Housing works to minimize barriers to housing access.
 “Traditionally, many housing providers have required people experiencing homelessness to demonstrate ‘housing readiness’ either by achieving sobriety or entering treatment before offering permanent housing.
 The housing readiness approach can lead to people with relatively fewer needs accessing service-intensive housing, while people with more complex problems remain in shelters or on the streets.”
-(USICH Housing First)